Next Digital shares halted, jailed owner Lai pleads guilty to illegal HK assembly | Business

 Lai's guilty plea was widely expected after a similar plea in his previous illegal assembly trial https://www.reuters.com/article/us-hongkong-security-idUSKBN2BU11S.
 Sentencing is expected on May 28.

 Lai has a 71.26% stake in Next Digital worth around HK$350 million ($45 million) based on Friday's closing share price.
-But the freeze of assets belonging to Lai will not affect company operations as the frozen assets have nothing to do with Next Digital's bank accounts, CEO Cheung Kim-hung told the Apple Daily newspaper.
+But the freezing of Lai's assets will not affect company operations as the frozen assets have nothing to do with Next Digital's bank accounts, CEO Cheung Kim-hung told the Apple Daily newspaper.

-Next Digital runs Apple Daily, Hong Kong's most influential pro-democracy newspaper.
+Next Digital runs the influential pro-democracy tabloid Apple Daily.
 A senior management source at Apple Daily told Reuters last week, before the asset freeze was announced on Friday, that the group had tried to "firewall" its media operations from Lai's other businesses, but they believed authorities still had ways to "neuter" the paper, without elaborating.

 "It's simply a matter of if they want to do it.
 If they want to move (on us), they'll move," the source said.
 CASH-STRAPPED